 Written by Gregory Patrick Travers

-The three boys stood on the sidewalk on Elm St., staring up at the newly installed 5G antenna on top of the lamp post at the bend in the street, their skateboards at their side.
-Wade, the chubbiest of three, squinted in the late afternoon sun, slowly sinking into his eye line, using his free hand to act like the brim of a cap as he reiterated, “I’m telling you, guys!
+The three boys’ skateboards remained at their sides as they stood on the sidewalk on the corner of Elm St., staring up at the newly installed 5G antenna on top of the lamppost at the bend in the street.
+Wade, the chubbiest of three, squinted in the late afternoon sun sinking into his eyeline, using his free hand to act like the brim of a cap as he reiterated, “I’m telling you, guys!
 It’s because of those things that everyone is acting so crazy.”

 Marcus remained unbothered.
 “I’ll tell you how to explain it.
 Lester was depressed as hell.
-And as for that little girl suffocating her brother and snorin’ Norman going knife crazy, that’s simple too–white people are fucked up.”
+And as for that little girl suffocating her brother and snorin’ Norman going knife crazy, that’s simple too–white people are crazy.”

-“But your mom’s white,” noted Donnie, finally breaking from the antenna’s hold on him.
+“But your mom’s white,” noted Donnie, finally breaking from the antenna’s hold.

-“And she is fucked up,” said Marcus, quick in his reproach.
+“And she is crazy,” said Marcus, quick in his reproach.
 “My point is proven.”